OriBenZur/Encryption-CoProcessor-For-RISCV/README.md

 CoProcessor::Key | [0x2C,0x3B]
 CoProcessor::Plaintext | [0x3C,0x4B]
 CoProcessor::Cyphertext | [0x4C,0x5B]
-CoProcessor::Lock | [0x5C,0x5F]
+CoProcessor::Lock (Optional) | [0x5C,0x5F]

 ### CoProcessor Interface
+  Each core can read and write to and from the CoProcessor independantly, as it keeps seperate registers for each core.
+  Values need to be written to the key and plaintext fields, and it's then activated by writing 1 to the ControlRegister.
+  The Coprocessor finished when ControlRegister == 0x80000000.

+  A user can optinaly use a lock-mux module to regulate access to the accelerator and reduce the accelerator's size. defining the constant "USING_LOCK" in the file "DE0_TOP.v" and recompiling switches to lock mode.
   To use the CoProcessor, one need to first acquire it's lock.
 To acquire the lock, the core needs to write the value 0x1 to the lock's address.
   To check if the core acquired the lock, compare the value in the lock's address and the core index.
 If they are equal then the core acquired the lock.
   While a core has the lock, the other can't write to the CoProcessor, and reading from it will return 0.
   Once the lock is acquired, the accelerator can be used.

-  Values need to be written to the key and plaintext fields, and it's then activated by writing 1 to the ControlRegister.
-  The Coprocessor finished when ControlRegister == 0x80000000.
+  The default accelerator configuration doesn't use the lock, which means it uses the file "double_front_encryptor.sv" which implements the module df_encryptor.
+  To use the lock-mux module, the df_encryptor module needs to be switched out in favor of the "encryptor" module that's implemented in encryptor.sv.
+This is currently done automatically as described above.

 ### The Core
   The RISC-V cores that power this project is a simple RV32i single-cycle core.